flojoy-ai/docs/docs/instruments-wiki/Miscellaneous/Buffer/Buffer.md

 <Tabs>
 <TabItem value="Pymeasure" label="Pymeasure">

-Here is a Python script that uses Pymeasure to connect to a Keithley buffer:
+Here is a Python script that uses Pymeasure to connect to a KeithleyBuffer instrument:

 ```python
 import logging